Concepts of signed graph coloring: Coloring generalized signed graphs

-The image of an integer $a \not \in [k]$ is irrelevant in an $S-k$-coloring of a graph $G$.
+The image of an integer $a \not \in [k]$ is irrelevant in an $S$-$k$-coloring of a graph $G$.
 Analogously, if $a \in [k]$ and $\pi(a) \not \in [k]$, then $\pi(a)$ is irrelevant.
-In this sense, in \cite{JDY_Zhu_2019_Groetzsch, Jin_Zhu_S_labeled} only permutations which are bijections between subsets of $[k]$ are considered.
+In this sense, only permutations which are bijections between subsets of $[k]$ are considered in \cite{JDY_Zhu_2019_Groetzsch, Jin_Zhu_S_labeled}.